 Excessive and uncontrolled multitasking might negatively influence not only your academic performance but also your mental health.
 Please be aware of these common adverse effects:

-If you have ever felt worried or stressed over exams or assignments, you might have experienced academic anxiety.
-Multitasking might worsen your fear since it requires your brain to concentrate on more than one stressful task.
-Moreover, multitasking often increases the chances of mistakes, contributing to higher anxiety levels.
+If you have ever felt worried over exams or assignments, you might have gone through academic anxiety.
+Multitasking increases your fear, as it is hard for a brain to concentrate on more than one stressful task.
+The chances of mistakes also grow, contributing to higher anxiety levels. - Multitasking may influence your performance.

-Have you ever spoken on the phone with a friend or a parent while doing your homework?
-This seemingly harmless example of multitasking may interfere with your ability to connect to others.
-Whenever another human being is involved in your multitasking, you make them feel less important than your academic tasks.
+Have you ever been texting while doing your homework?
+This seemingly harmless example of multitasking may interfere with the quality of how you connect to others.
+Whenever another human being is involved in your multitasking, you make them feel less important than your tasks. - Multitasking reduces focus.

-A study at the University of California revealed that multitasking could negatively affect memory in young and older adults.
-Consider this example: If many applications are left open on your laptop, your computer’s processing system will slow down.
+A study at the University of California revealed that multitasking could negatively shape memory in young and older adults.
+Consider this example: If many applications are left open on your laptop, its processing system will slow down.
 If you keep multitasking uncontrollably at college, you risk forgetting about specific deadlines and memorizing the material at a slower rate.

 Positive Effects of Multitasking